britishlibrary/TremendousIIIF/README.md

 ## Future

-We aim to move this fully to dotnet core and run on linux in the near future.
+We aim to move this fully to dotnet core and run on linux in the near future, with Kakdu being the current blocker there.